VFPX/Win32API/libraries/gdiplus/GdipDrawImageI.md

 ## Comments:
 This function can be used for cropping images:
-<LI>load a source image
+* load a source image
-<LI>create a blank image the size of the valid part of the source image
+* create a blank image the size of the valid part of the source image
-<LI>use negative x and y offsets to draw the source image on the target image
+* use negative x and y offsets to draw the source image on the target image

 ***